bcmichael/RNMR-Docs/docs/command/full_command.md

 ## CRTTBL
 Create name table

-Category: Table
+Category: Tables

 Format: `CRTTBL` nam maxval

 Defaults: temp 32

 Description:
 `CRTTBL` creates a new name table named nam that can hold a maximum of maxval entries.
-RNMR will prompt for nam and maxval if they are not provided.
+If no name is specified RNMR will prompt for it with temp as a default.
+If no max size is specified RNMR will prompt for it with 32 as a default.
 If a name table with the same name already exists `CRTTBL` will error.
 ## CVTMD
 Set modes for blocked record index conversion